-J-Web graphical user interface (GUI)—Allows you to monitor, configure, troubleshoot, and manage the router on a client by means of a Web browser with Hypertext Transfer Protocol (HTTP) or HTTP over Secure Sockets Layer (HTTPS) enabled.
+J-Web graphical user interface (GUI)—Available on select Juniper Networks devices, the J-Web GUI allows you to monitor, configure, troubleshoot, and manage the router on a client by means of a Web browser with Hypertext Transfer Protocol (HTTP) or HTTP over Secure Sockets Layer (HTTPS) enabled.
 For more information, see the J-Web Interface User Guide.

-Junos XML management protocol—Application programmers can use the Junos XML management protocol to monitor and configure Juniper Networks routers.
+Junos XML management protocol—The Junos XML management protocol allows you to monitor and configure Juniper Networks devices.
 Juniper Networks provides a Perl module with the API to help you more quickly and easily develop custom Perl scripts for configuring and monitoring routers.
 For more information, see the Junos XML Management Protocol Developer Guide.

-NETCONF Application Programming Interface (API)—Application programmers can also use the NETCONF XML management protocol to monitor and configure Juniper Networks routers.
+NETCONF Application Programming Interface (API)—You can also use the NETCONF XML management protocol to monitor and configure Juniper Networks routers.
 For more information, see the NETCONF XML Management Protocol Developer Guide.

 Junos OS commit scripts and self-diagnosis features—You can define scripts to enforce custom configuration rules, use commit script macros to provide simplified aliases for frequently used configuration statements, and configure diagnostic event policies and actions associated with each policy.
 For more information, see the Automation Scripting Feature Guide.